-Climate Change: Human activity increases the levels of carbon dioxide and other greenhouse gases (GHGs) in the atmosphere.
+Climate Change.
+Human activity increases the levels of carbon dioxide and other GHGs in the atmosphere.
 Many daily actions produce GHGs, such as using electricity and natural gas in our homes and businesses, driving a car, and throwing out the trash.
 Higher levels of atmospheric GHGs result in higher temperatures and other changes to the global climate system.
 These changes lead to more frequent and severe natural hazards in and around Santa Rosa.
-Scientists link many recent natural disasters in the region to climate change, including the 2017 Tubbs fire, the 2020-2023 statewide drought, and increased frequency and durations of extreme heat events.
-Many of the communities in Santa Rosa who already experience social and economic inequities are expected to suffer more than others from the effects of climate change.
+Scientists link many recent natural disasters in the region to climate change, including the 2017 Tubbs fire, the 2020-2023 statewide drought, and increased frequency and duration of extreme heat events.
+Many of the communities in Santa Rosa that already experience social and economic inequities are expected to suffer more than others from the effects of climate change.

 To address the threat posed by climate change, Santa Rosa must take a multipronged approach to rapidly and significantly decrease the community's GHG emissions and to simultaneously make Santa Rosa more resilient to the harmful effects of climate change that have already happened and are expected to continue.
-The community will need to transition to clean sources of energy for buildings and transportation, reduce waste generation and water use, retrofit and rehabilitate vulnerable buildings and infrastructure, and improve emergency notification and evacuation practices, among many other actions, to decrease GHG emissions and achieve a more resilient future.
+The community will need to transition to low-carbon sources of energy for buildings and transportation; reduce total energy use; encourage local food production; improve economic security; reduce waste generation and water use; retrofit and rehabilitate vulnerable buildings and infrastructure; and improve emergency notification and evacuation practices, among many other actions. to decrease GHG emissions and achieve a more resilient future.

-Numerous actions result in GHG emissions, and climate change affects almost everyone and everything in Santa Rosa.
+Numerous actions result in GHG emissions. and climate change affects almost everyone and everything in Santa Rosa.
 Though climate change is a significant problem and difficult to tackle, the benefits of addressing it are extensive-a more sustainable and resilient Santa Rosa, lower utility bills and other costs, less dependence on cars, improved air quality and other public health benefits, and a more equitable and just system.
 For these and many other reasons, addressing climate change is critical to Santa Rosa's future success and well-being.
+General Plan 2050 takes a cross-sector approach to addressing climate change through the goals, policies, and actions in all chapters; these measures support implementation of the city's Community-wide Greenhouse Gas Reduction Strategy (Appendix A).